Linda McIntosh: Author

-A third book, Master of My Fate, a continuation of Steven Fletcher's saga, was written in response to a request for "more" from readers of the first book about Fletcher.
-This book takes readers through Fletcher's life from 2006 to 2015 and details the many challenges and circumstances he had to overcome during that period.
-It deals extensively with Steven Fletcher's mission to legalize physician-assisted-death (PAD)in Canada.
+Her biography of Steven Fletcher, Master of My Fate covers Fletcher's life from 2006 to 2015 and his work to legalize physician-assisted-death (PAD)in Canada.
 It includes stories and opinions from advocates and opponents of PAD and the text of the two Bills Fletcher introduced as an MP into the Canadian House of Commons on the topic.
 At the time of writing the Parliament of Canada had not acted upon the Canadian Supreme Court's order to develop PAD legislation.
 Hence the book became widely read, discussed and debated.